tianocore/edk2/UnitTestFrameworkPkg/ReadMe.md

 ],
 ```

-If a component can be tested with host-based unit tests, then GoogleTest is recommended.
+If a component can be tested with host-based unit tests, then *GoogleTest is recommended*.
 The MdePkg
 contains a port of the BaseSafeIntLib unit tests in the GoogleTest style so the differences between
 GoogleTest and Framework unit tests can be reviewed.
 The paths to the BaseSafeIntLib unit tests are: